parkhub/circe-validate-topic/ROADMAP.md

-Validate should be able to control flow in case validation fails.
+Validate functions should be able to handle async validations.
+Consider passing the execution of the next middleware to the validate function?